AarushiSingh214/SimpleTodo/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-I had problems with my gradle which caused me to refactor my app to be in androidx.
+I had problems with my gradle which caused me to refactor my app to be in androidx as the solution.
 I also had two itemsAdapters that I had created so I kept getting errors that my itemsAdapters were null.
 After recoginizing this, I made sure I wasn't creating a new instance of itemsAdapter.
+I also had a problem making the gif and using terminal but I was able to find my mistakes and make it work at the end.

 ## License